Rhaam/DeepLearningForHealthcare_Final_Project_Team_78/README.md

 * If working as a team, you can create a shared google drive folder to collaborate.

-## How to preprocess the data + commands + more set up information:
+## How to preprocess the data + More set up information:

 * Within the shared google drive, create the following 3 data related sub-folders:
   * mimic-iii-clinical-database-1.4: Place all the csv files unzipped from the MIMIC-III database in this folder.